 BLP [Part 2, 2.1] Policy HO2 states that the provision of new homes should have regard to providing an appropriate mix of dwelling types and sizes, reflecting the evidence set out in the Berkshire Strategic Housing Market Assessment (SHMA) 2016 or its successors, together with the need for accessible and adaptable dwellings.
-It is however largely silent on how housing mix is achieved, including on allocated sites and their proformas.
-As the Berkshire SHMA dates from 2016 and covers a wider area, a Housing Needs Assessment in Appendix 3 was commissioned for the Neighbourhood Plan area.
+It is however largely silent on how housing mix will be achieved, including on allocated sites and their BLP Appendix C site proformas.
+As the Berkshire SHMA dates from 2016 and covers a wider area, a Housing Needs Assessment in Part 3, Appendix 1 was commissioned for the Neighbourhood Plan area.

-The policies follow the principles in NPPF [Part 2, 1.1] paragraphs 61 and 63.
+The policies follow the principles in NPPF [Part 2, 1.1] paragraphs 61-63.